-"University Police Officer East responded to a report of a loud argument occurring in Dansbury Dining Hall.
-Officer East responded on scene and observed one male student arguing and yelling.
-This Officer addressed the student and obtained their contact information.
-It took multiple minutes for this Officer to de-escalate the situation.
+- "At 11:05am University Police Officer East responded to a report of a loud argument occurring in the University Center on the main level.
+Officer East arrived on scene and observed one male student yelling loudly which was attracting a crowd of observers.
+Multiple people had their cell phones out and looked like they were recording the incident.
+This Officer asked people to step back so that he could address the scene.
+This Officer addressed the student and them to step into a hallway on the side of the main level.
+The student complied.
+This Officer obtained their contact information.
+It took multiple minutes for this Officer to de-escalate the situation as the student continued to yell and attempt to re-engage with another individual.
 The student stated that the argument was about a previous incident that occurred and "settling up a payment".
-This Officer cleared the scene at 11:30am."
+This Officer cleared the scene at 11:30am." - Alleged Violation of Community Standards - Disruptive Conduct a.
+Behaving in a manner that is disorderly, unruly and/or disturbs the peace.